Skip to main content

 Rounded bars

-These utilities only work in nocompatible mode, and have no effect in Firefox.
+These utilities only work in nocompatible mode, and have no effect on standards-track scrollbars.
 See configuration.

 The scrollbar-*-rounded-* family of utilities can be applied to the thumb, track, or corner components, and work in the same was as Tailwind's native rounded-* utilities.
 Custom values and arbitrary values are permitted.